karaposu/stable_diffusion_ad_creator/README.md

 This is a small case-study I made for a company.

-Main feature is an function which takes image, logo, color information as input and outputs a stable diffusion based ad template using these inputs.
+Main feature is a function which takes image, logo, color information as input and outputs a stable diffusion based ad template using these inputs.

 App is deployed with flask.
 Sending a post request with below format will return an base64 encoded result image.